-The Company recognises loss allowances for 'expected credit loss' ("ECL") on financial assets measured at amortised cost; debt investments measured at FVOCI, and contract assets.
-The Company measures loss allowances at an amount equal to lifetime ECLs, except for the following, which are measured at 12-months ECLs:
+The Company recognises loss allowances for 'expected credit loss' ("ECL") on financial assets measured at amortised cost; debt

-- debt securities that are determined to have low credit risk at the reporting date; and

-- other debt securities and bank balances for which credit risk (i.e. the risk of default occurring over the expected life if the financial instrument) has not increased significantly since initial recognition.
+- debt securities that are determined to have low credit risk at the reporting date; and - other debt securities and bank balances for which credit risk (i.e. the risk of default occurring over the expected life if the financial instrument) has not increased significantly since initial recognition.